occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 }
 {% endcapture %}
 {% include macros/docsSnippet.html java=java kotlin=kotlin %}

+We're leveraging higher-order functions instead of using explicit commands.

 ### Command Composition

-Many times it's useful to compose multiple commands into a single unit-of-work.
+Many times it's useful to compose multiple commands into a single unit-of-work for the same stream/aggregate.
 What this means that you'll "merge" several commands into one, and they will be executed in an atomic fashion.
 I.e. either _all_ commands succeed, or all commands fail.

 While you're free to use any means and/or library to achieve this, Occurrent ships with a "command composition" library that you can leverage: